A Review of Software for Designing and Operating Quantum Networks: Background

-Since the entanglement generation rate decays with distance~\cite{takeoka_fundamental_2014}, intermediary nodes, called quantum repeaters (see Fig.~\ref{fig:entanglement_funcs}(b)), are used to distribute long-distance entanglement between nodes in a quantum network by performing entanglement swapping.
-This operation, which relies on protocols for Bell and multi-partite state~\cite{ji_entanglement_2022} measurements, generates entanglement between distant pairs without direct interaction.
-The generation of entanglement occurs over noisy channels, which causes photon loss and degradation of the fidelity of entangled pairs.
-To address this, entanglement purification protocols (see Fig.~\ref{fig:entanglement_funcs}(c)) are implemented to distill higher-fidelity pairs from an ensemble of lower-fidelity pairs (for initial fidelity $\geq0.5$ for mixed and Werner state pairs)~\cite{bennett_purification_1996,deutsch_quantum_1996,rozpedek_optimizing_2018}.
+In order to enable long-distance entanglement generation between nodes in a quantum network, quantum repeaters (see Fig.~\ref{fig:entanglement_funcs}(b)) are required to enable long-distance quantum communications.
+The reason is that the entanglement generation rate decays with distance~\cite{takeoka_fundamental_2014}.
+More specifically, the entanglement generation rate that can be achieved without a repeater is defined by the \textit{PLOB} bound, namely, $R=-\log_2(1-T)$, where $T$ is the transmission of the link~\cite{pirandola_fundamental_2017}.
+This operation, which relies on protocols for Bell and multipartite state~\cite{ji_entanglement_2022} measurements, generates entanglement between distant pairs without direct interaction.
+The generation of entanglement occurs over noisy channels that cause photon loss and degradation of the fidelity of entangled pairs.
+In order to address this situation, entanglement purification protocols (see Fig.~\ref{fig:entanglement_funcs}(c)) are implemented to distill higher-fidelity pairs from an ensemble of lower-fidelity pairs (for initial fidelity $\geq0.5$ for mixed and Werner state pairs)~\cite{deutsch_quantum_1996,bennett_purification_1996,rozpedek_optimizing_2018}.